Table of Contents

 |Super Sneakers||Sonic's trademark speed-up sneakers, contained inside the classic monitor they are usually found inside.||Adds +15 to your dodge (Note: 25 is the hard cap for how high dodge can be) and puts you first in the order lineup, but they only last 1 round now.
 Can still make you really fast out of battle too.||700|

 There are two kinds of attacks.
-You get Type A attacks, which are faster-paced, normal attacks that don't require any special focus or concentration to wield.
-And you get Type B attacks, which are the classic special moves you're more used to.
+You get Normal attacks, which are faster-paced, normal attacks that don't require any special focus or concentration to wield.
+And you get Special attacks, which are the classic special moves you're more used to.

 Your Versatility Points (Versatility * .1 or Versatility divided by 10, whichever is easier for you to parse mentally) is the raw amount of attacks you may have.
-Type A attacks cost 1 Versatility Point, and Type B attacks cost 2 Versatility points.
+Normal attacks cost 1 Versatility Point, and Special attacks cost 2 Versatility points.
 You may allocate some or all of your points, and you may revisit and re-allocate your points as you choose.
 Just that in each session, you may only have up to your Versatility Points in allocated moves, so keep that in mind.

 These attacks are simpler.
 There are only a few decisions to make: